THE DESERTED MANSION

 The main house, a Victorian grande dame, was prickly with cupolas, little balconies, and chimneys.
 The sagging porches and paneless windows gave it a wrinkled toothless look.
 Crouching at the back was a huddled mass of servants’ quarters with caretakers’ cottages, barns and farm buildings across the driveway on the other side.
 Buildings, orchards and gardens were strung along the edge of the bluff, but so obliterated by second growth, firs, blackberry vines, and salal that only by stumbling on broken bits of fence were we able to guess what had been where.
 (The Egg and I, p.
 156)

 Another trip to the property cleared up the rest of the story.
-The buildings I’d seen at the end of that tree-lined lane had been Anderson’s hunting lodge, stables, barns, and a out-buildings.
-They had been preserved, though the property had been vacant for periods of time over the decades.
+The buildings I’d seen at the end of that tree-lined lane had been Anderson’s hunting lodge, stables, barns, and out-buildings.
+They have been preserved, though the property has been vacant for periods of time over the decades.
 The stately home Betty and Bob explored was on another part of the property, and it, too, was still standing.
 One quiet Sunday afternoon, my fellow Betty MacDonald researcher, Ellen, and I drove to the mansion.
 It is set back from the road, and a large lavender field lies between the fence line and the home.
-We walked up, planning to ask whoever we saw if we could take a few photos.
+We walked up, planning to ask whomever we saw if we could take a few photos.
 No one came out.
 The house was empty.
-Maybe it always was empty, it was hard to tell.
+Maybe it always was empty; it was hard to tell.
 We looked through the glass windows that flanked the front door and could see a large foyer and what may have been a ballroom.
-The home certainly was lovely, though had a lonely feeling that may have inspired Betty to exaggerate its run-down condition.
+The home certainly was lovely, though had a lonely feeling that may have inspired Betty to exaggerate its empty, though certainly NOT run-down condition.

-Epilog: Since beginning this research, I have found out a great deal about Alfred Horace Anderson, the man who built this beautiful home.
-After his death, Anderson’s widow, Agnes Healy Anderson, made a gift in his name to the University of Washington by building Alfred Anderson Hall.
-It was dedicated in 1925, and still stands today.
+Epilogue: Since beginning this research, I have learned a great deal about Alfred Horace Anderson, the man who built this beautiful home.
+After his death, Anderson’s widow, Agnes Healy Anderson, sold the Sequim property to an associate of Alfred Anderson’s.
+That family still owns Graysmarsh.
+Agnes also made a generous gift to the University of Washington, by building Alfred Anderson Hall.
+It was dedicated in 1925, and still exists today.